-Before joining the Volpe Center, Wilson worked on a variety of innovative systems in the areas of service-oriented and distributed computing, virtual reality, massively parallel processing, natural language processing, case-based reasoning, data mining and message classification.
+Before joining the U.S. DOT Volpe Center, Wilson worked on a variety of innovative systems in the areas of service-oriented and distributed computing, virtual reality, massively parallel processing, natural language processing, case-based reasoning, data mining and message classification.

 MS Geography, University of Wisconsin at Madison

 Alexis Zubrow focuses on the environmental impacts of the aviation and surface transportation modes, with a particular emphasis on emissions.
 He is the project manager for the Aviation Environmental Design Tool (AEDT) for the FAA.
 AEDT is a software tool that estimates the environmental impacts of the next generation of aviation systems, modeling a wide range of scenarios including individual flights and airport, regional, national, and global studies.